Ana Beatriz: 2008

 In 2008, De Figueiredo began racing in the American Indy Lights Series for defending championship-winning team Sam Schmidt Motorsports under the name Ana Beatriz.
 Prior to racing in the United States, she was referred to as "Bia" (a nickname for Beatriz), not Ana, causing some confusion in the media.

 De Figueiredo placed fifth in the Freedom 100 at Indianapolis Motor Speedway on 23 May 2008, the highest finishing position by a female driver in that race.
 On 12 July 2008, she led the most laps and won her first Indy Lights race at Nashville Superspeedway, becoming the first woman to win a race in Indy Lights.

 "Everybody is making that comparison [with Danica Patrick]...
 But I always say that I'm always going to be Bia.
 I'm never going to be Danica...
 I hope there is a place for a Bia now."

 — Beatriz after becoming the first woman to win a race in Indy Lights, July 2008.

-She was awarded Rookie of the Year honors as well as the Tony Renna Rising Star Award.
+De Figueiredo was awarded Rookie of the Year honors as well as the Tony Renna Rising Star Award.